Flare star: Wolf 359

 The flare star Wolf 359 is another near neighbor (2.39 ± 0.01 parsecs).
 This star, also known as Gliese 406 and CN Leo, is a red dwarf of spectral class M6.5 that emits X-rays.
 It is a UV Ceti flare star, and has a relatively high flare rate.

 The mean magnetic field has a strength of about 2.2 kG (0.2 T), but this varies significantly on time scales as short as six hours.
 By comparison, the magnetic field of the Sun averages 1 G (100 µT), although it can rise as high as 3 kG (0.3 T) in active sunspot regions.

 Barnard's Star

 Barnard's Star is the fourth nearest star to the Sun.
-Given its age, at 7–12 billion years of age, Barnard's Star is considerably older than the Sun.
+At 7–12 billion years of age, Barnard's Star is considerably older than the Sun.
 It was long assumed to be quiescent in terms of stellar activity.
 However, in 1998, astronomers observed an intense stellar flare, showing that Barnard's Star is a flare star.

+EV Lacertae

+EV Lacertae is located 16.5 light-years away, and is the nearest star in its constellation.
+It is a young star, about 300 million years old, and has a strong magnetic field.
+In 2008, it produced a record-setting flare that was thousands of times more powerful than the largest observed solar flare.